Orientation

 http://newaggie.tamu.edu

-• Held each year for undergraduate students entering Texas A&M University.
+• New Student Conferences are held each year for undergraduate students entering Texas A&M University.
 New students are required to register for and attend a conference in order to accept their offer of admission and register for classes.

-• During the conference, new students learn about valuable University services and meet with academic advisors for curriculum advisement and selection of first-semester courses.
+• During the conference, new students learn about valuable university services and meet with academic advisors for curriculum advising and selection of first-semester courses.

 Additional services and programs from the Office of New Student and Family Programs: